H-1B Visa

 The job must pay the greater of the “prevailing wage” or the “actual wage” for U.S. workers at the same experience level.
 Proof of meeting this criteria is receipt of a Labor Condition Application certified by the Department of Labor;

-The job can be documented as a “specialty” occupation as defined above (e.g., it is not a clerical or “blue collar” position or “para” professional);
+The job must be documented as a “specialty” occupation as defined above (e.g., it is not a clerical or “blue collar” position or “para” professional);

-The employee can be documented as having the appropriate educational credentials and experience (usually a relevant bachelor’s degree and/or pertinent experience).
+The employee must be documented as having the appropriate educational credentials and experience (usually a relevant bachelor’s degree and/or pertinent experience).

 Advantages